There are two simulation pathways which differ primarily according to

 variables.The simulation functions do not perform checks on the distribution

-parameters or target correlation matrix rho
+parameters or target correlation matrix rho.
+This should be

-to ensure they are of the correct
+done first using validpar to ensure they are of the correct

 dimension, format, and/or sign.
 The function validcorr

-should also be used to check if rho
+should also be used to check if rho is within the feasible

 bounds and determine the lower and upper correlation limits.
 Summaries